Kewal-07/EDA-on-Uber-Dataset/README.md

 # NCR Ride Bookings – Exploratory Data Analysis

 This project contains an **EDA (Exploratory Data Analysis)** of ride booking data.
-The analysis was performed in the Jupyter Notebook: `actionable-insights-via-eda-clustering-uber-data.ipynb`.
+The analysis was performed in the Jupyter Notebook: `eda.ipynb`.

 ---

 ## 📂 Files in this Repo
 - **ncr_ride_bookings.csv** → Raw dataset of bookings.
-- **actionable-insights-via-eda-clustering-uber-data.ipynb** → Notebook with step-by-step EDA.
+- **eda.ipynb** → Notebook with step-by-step EDA.

 ---